ZascuOfficial/Scrimba-Hometown_Proj/README.md

 Once again, I feel like I didn't nail the CSS just right, but some progress was made.

+(Berlin isn't really my hometown, but I wanted an excuse to make it about Berlin, since I plan to learn German and move there.)

 Scrimba Course - https://scrimba.com/learn/htmlandcss

 My Twitter - https://twitter.com/ZascuOfficial